dulrich/scripts/README.md

 ## aliases.sh

-Defines A number of aliases and functions.
+Defines a number of aliases and functions.

 Recommended usage: add the line `source ~/scripts/aliases.sh` to `~/.bash_aliases` or `~/.bashrc` so that `aliases.sh` will be loaded along with whatever other